xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Task configuration/Configure reader plug-in/Configure HBase Reader.md

 # Configure HBase Reader {#concept_i2s_xgj_p2b .concept}

-The HBase Reader plug in provides the ability to read data from HBase.
-At the underlying implementation level, HBase Reader connects to the remote HBase service with HBase’s Java client, reads data within the rowkey range you specified by means of Scan, then assembles data into an abstract dataset using custom Data Integration data type , and passes dataset to the downstream Writer for processing.
+The HBase Reader plug-in provides the ability to read data from HBase.
+At the underlying implementation level, HBase Reader connects to the remote HBase service with HBase’s Java client, reads data within the rowkey range you specified by means of Scan, then assembles data into an abstract dataset using custom Data Integration data type, and passes dataset to the downstream Writer for processing.

 ## Supported features { .section}